🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Portfolio Allocation Framework

-An illustrative allocation structure for a $1,000 prediction market portfolio:
+An illustrative breakdown for a $1,000 prediction market portfolio:

-• 30% — Core political markets: Established, heavily-traded US and international electoral contests with robust research infrastructure
+• 30% — Core political markets: Established, heavily-traded US and international election outcomes with substantial research support

-• 25% — Crypto markets: Bitcoin and Ethereum price targets, regulatory developments, spot ETF outcomes
+• 25% — Crypto markets: Bitcoin and Ethereum price thresholds, policy developments, spot ETF markets

-• 20% — Sports markets: Season-long and tournament-level competitions (avoiding single-game volatility)
+• 20% — Sports markets: Tournament and full-season competitions (rather than individual match-ups)

-• 15% — Economic data: Central bank policy announcements, inflation readings, output figures, labour market indicators
+• 15% — Economic data: Central bank policy announcements, inflation readings, output figures, labour market metrics

-• 10% — Domain expertise: Your personal specialisation (academic research, entertainment, machine learning)
+• 10% — Domain expertise: Your particular specialisation (academic research, entertainment, machine learning)

 Correlation Management

-Prevent excessive concentration in outcomes that move together.
+Steer clear of excessive concentration in markets that tend to move in tandem.
 Consider these examples:

-• Blockchain-friendly political result paired with Bitcoin price surge = overlapping exposure
+• Cryptocurrency-friendly political result + Bitcoin price surge = interconnected bets

-• Several sporting events concluding simultaneously = shared downside scenario
+• Several sports competitions concluding on identical dates = shared downside exposure

 Rebalancing Your Prediction Market Portfolio

-• Assess your allocation weekly as markets settle and fresh opportunities emerge
+• Assess your category weights every seven days as existing trades settle and fresh opportunities emerge

 FAQ